cryptpad/documentation/user_guide/apps/code.md

 For this reason, CryptPad makes use of `media-tag` to insert images from the CryptDrive.
 This syntax is more complex but it is managed automatically by the <i class="fa fa-picture-o"></i> **Insert** menu.

-## Lightbox

-To browse through all images and diagrams in a document using the full width of hte window:

-1. `Double click` on an image or diagram in the Markdown preview.
-1. Navigate with the arrow keys.
-1. Close the light box with <i class="fa fa-times"></i> or `Esc`.